connotext reference

 [key]: URL (links, substitution)

-Relative URLs which do not begin with / or ./ or ../ or ? or # are delimited (e.g. <url>) to disambiguate them from text substitution.
+Relative URLs which do not begin with / or ./ or ../ or ? or # are delimited (e.g. <url>) to disambiguate from text substitution.

 command